Aiven-Open/klaw-docs/docs/docs/howto/clusterconnectivity/aiven-kafka-cluster-ssl-protocol.rst

 4. Click **Save**.
 5. Add the cluster to the preferred environment.
 Click **Environments** from the **Environments** drop-down menu.
 6. Click **Add Environment** and enter the details to add your Kafka environment.
-7. Enter an environment name, set the cluster you added from the drop-down list, and configure partitions and replication factor, and tenat (set to default).
+7. Enter an environment name, set the cluster you added from the drop-down list, and configure partitions and replication factor, and tenant (set to default).
 8. Copy the **Cluster ID** from the **Clusters** page using the copy icon that is available on the right hand side of the each cluster row.
 9. Open the ``application.properties`` file located in the `klaw/cluster-api/src/main/resources` directory.
 10. Configure the SSL properties to connect to Aiven for Apache Kafka® clusters by copying and editing the following lines.